Wire Rope & Steel Cable Lanyards

 These factors are guided by our wire rope design guides—covering recommended tolerances, measuring points, breaking strengths, wire rope stretch and more.

 Once function and length are defined, we specify the construction of the lanyard itself.
+We define practical tolerances based on cable diameter, construction, and coating so the lanyards fit consistently when you are ready to assemble them.
 We match cable diameter and construction to the load and bend radius, then select coating and end fittings.

 Custom hardware is also available that ties into your design.
 If your application includes hardware, let us know what type.
 We can add almost any type you need.